dividuum/info-beamer/doc/manual.md

 Hello World
 -----------

-XXX uses directories as presentable units.
+`info-beamer` uses directories as presentable units.
 A minimal example consists of a single directory (called a node) containing a font file and a control file `node.lua`.
 Let's look at the example code in `samples/hello`:

     :::lua
     gl.setup(1024, 768)